shipcloud/shipcloud-for-woocommerce/README.txt

 = 1.1.0 =
 * Enhanced: Added shipping zone support which have been introduced in WooCommerce 2.6.0
 * Enhanced: Added option for people who only want to use label creation
+* Enhanced: Added option for calculating products by adding all sizes and volume to one virtual parcel which will be requested
+* Enhanced: Shipments are now also deletable if the have a label
 * Enhanced: Only loading JS and CSS when plugin needs it
+* Enhanced: Logging if API Limit is reached
+* Enhanced: Optimized shipment calculation by better code structure and better performance on APU Requests
 * Fixed: Error on activation "Error: Class 'WC_Shipcloud_Shipping' not found"
 * Fixed: JavaScript which stopped all JS in WP-Admin in Safari Browser
 * Fixed: Changed to WordPress function get_plugin_url() instead of older own function